fdistor/angel_autoapplier/README.md

 This project requires specific columns for your Google Sheet so you can copy this [Sheet](https://docs.google.com/spreadsheets/d/18RXGQy3v7jEDDOS50eFLO0TiulMijNyv9DGprSmkeyU/edit#gid=0) to ensure you have the correct columns.

+**If you are creating your own Google Sheet, ensure the jobs you want to apply to are in the FIRST spreadsheet.**

 To get the ID, in your Google Sheet URL, the ID follows after `/d/` and before `/edit#gid=0`.

 For example,